barbarachbc/esphome-workshop/src/content/projects/info-panel-28.md

 1. Modify the `substitutions` section with your Home Assistant entity IDs
 2. Update the API encryption key ([generate a new one for security](https://esphome.io/components/api/))
 3. Set OTA password and fallback hotspot password
-4. Adjust entity IDs in the substitutions section

 If you wish you can add the rest of the "secrets" to the secrets file and use them like this for example: